 And as far as conventional studio albums go, that’s it.
-At time of writing, it’s been a decade since the last one.
+At time of writing, it’s been over a decade since the last one.
 But they haven’t been quiet either.
-In 2013, they released the Major Tom EP, a cover of the Peter Schilling song that itself was a thinly-veiled Bowie tribute, but also a song I now most associate it as the theme to Deutschland ’83 and ’86 (and also crept into ‘Breaking Bad’).
-And it’s the best APB cover version in years, with the electronic and rock aspects of the band’s sound finally finding some degree of harmony, and really hitting the ‘4 – 3 – 2 – 1’ bridge that lets that chorus fly.
+In 2013, they released the Major Tom EP, a cover of the Peter Schilling song that itself was a thinly-veiled Bowie tribute, but also a song I now most associate it as the theme to Deutschland ’83/’86/’89 series (and also crept into ‘Breaking Bad’).
+And it’s the best APB cover version in years, with the electronic and rock aspects of the band’s sound finally finding some degree of harmony, really nailing that iconic ‘4 – 3 – 2 – 1’ bridge that lets that chorus fly.

 The rest of the EP is mainly remixes (the other new track, Dead Air Einz, is a case of will-this-do?).
 The People Theatre Remix brings back the trancey synths of WTE/Harmonizer era APB, and turn it into a real dance anthem along the way.
 Technomancer go for a more electro-pop treatment, but it works just as well.
 They also do the same thing to “Shadow”, but I’ve got a feeling nothing’s going to get me into this song, no matter how important Stephan says it is to the band’s canon.
 Alon Cohen puts in a version closer to the Schilling original, but loses some of the dynamism along the way, and the Code 64 mix is a stuttering abomination.